pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 Code style
 ~~~~~~~~~~

+pvlib python generally follows the `PEP 8 -- Style Guide for Python Code
+<https://www.python.org/dev/peps/pep-0008/>`_.
+Maximum line length for code
+is 79 characters.

+Documentation must be written in `numpydoc format <https://numpydoc.readthedocs.io/>`_.

 pvlib python uses a mix of full and abbreviated variable names.
 See
-:ref:`_variables_style_rules`.
+:ref:`variables_style_rules`.
+We could be better about consistency.
 Prefer full names for new contributions.
-This is especially important for the API.
-Abbreviations can be used within
+This is especially important
+for the API.
+Abbreviations can be used within a function to improve the
-a function to improve the readability of formula.
+readability of formulae.

 Set your editor to strip extra whitespace from line endings.
 This helps
 keep the commit history clean.

-pvlib python does not use logging.
+pvlib python does not use ``logging``.
 Remove any logging calls that you
-added during development.
+added during development. ``warning`` is ok.

 Testing
 ~~~~~~~

-pvlib's unit tests can easily be run by executing ``py.test`` on the pvlib directory:
+pvlib's unit tests can easily be run by executing ``pytest`` on the pvlib directory:

 ``pytest pvlib``